glyphr-studio/Glyphr-Studio-1/README.md

 Beta 4 is under development now.
 Please check the [Beta 4 Milestone Issue List](https://github.com/mattlag/GLYPHR/issues?milestone=3&state=open) to see what features are being developed, and what issues are being addressed.

-Beta 3  is tagged as a GitHub realase, and public-facing files hosted at [http://glyphrstudio.com](http://glyphrstudio.com).
+[Beta 3.1 is the current stable realase](https://github.com/mattlag/GLYPHR/releases/tag/v0.3.1.dev), and is the build that is currently hosted at [http://glyphrstudio.com](http://glyphrstudio.com).

 ## Contributing & Feedback